cocos2d-cpp/cocos2d-cpp/README.md

 3. Make it clear and simple

-    The original aim to make the engine simple to use ironically resulted in an engine itself being unnecessarily complicated.
+    The aim for cocos2d to make the engine simple in use ironically resulted in an engine itself being unnecessarily complicated.
 Which in turn inevitably makes the engine vulnerable to bugs and hard to maintain.
 Moreover, it eventually leads to ambiguity and complexity in usage patterns. cocos2d-cpp is trying to follow the KISS principle.

 4. Increase performance